Cynthia Haven: Recognition

-She has been a Milena Jesenská Journalism Fellow with the Institut für die Wissenschaften vom Menschen in Vienna and a visiting scholar at Stanford University's Division of Literatures, Cultures, and Languages while researching her book on French theorist René Girard.
+She was awarded a Milena Jesenská Journalism Fellowship with the Institut für die Wissenschaften vom Menschen in Vienna and was a visiting scholar at Stanford University's Division of Literatures, Cultures, and Languages while researching her book on French theorist René Girard.
 She was a Voegelin fellow at the Hoover Institution while working on her book on Nobel poet Joseph Brodsky and his translator, George L. Kline.
 She held the inaugural Milton Cottage Residency in Chalfont St. Giles, United Kingdom, in 2018.
 She blogs at The Book Haven.
 She has written for a wide range of publications, including The Times Literary Supplement, The Washington Post, the Los Angeles Times, and The New York Times Book Review.
 She was awarded the inaugural Novitāte award in Washington D.C., November 6, 1923.
 She was a guest of the city of Kraków in the summer of 2024, and gave the inaugural Miłosz Lecture.
 She gave the 2025 McDermott Lecture at the University of Dallas.
+She is on the faculty of the University of Saint Thomas in Houston.